-- These are the dispensing limitations: Prescription drugs dispensed at a Plan pharmacy will be dispensed for up to a 30-day supply.
+- These are the dispensing limitations.
+Prescription drugs dispensed at a Plan pharmacy will be dispensed for up to a 30day supply.
 You may receive up to a 90-day supply of a prescribed maintenance medication through our mail-order program or at one of our retail pharmacies.
-Specialty drugs may be limited to a 30-day supply. - Non-formulary: Medicine(s) not in your plan's Drug List (which means you pay the full cost for the prescription).
-Your doctor can ask Humana to make an exception to cover your non-formulary medicine if he or she believes the alternative covered drugs will not be as effective in treating your health condition and/or would cause a bad reaction.
+Specialty drugs may be limited to a 30-day supply. - Non-formulary.
+Medicine(s) are not in your plan's Drug List (which means you pay the full cost of the prescription).
+Your doctor can ask Humana to make an exception to cover your non-formulary medicine if he or she believes the alternative covered drugs won't be as effective in treating your health condition and/or would cause a bad reaction.